CANADA STOCKS-TSX slips as gold miners weigh, energy stocks gain

 * Nine of the TSX's 10 main groups move lower

-TORONTO, July 4 Canada's main stock index fell on Tuesday as precious metal miners led a retreat that was limited by gains for shares of some energy names.
+TORONTO, July 4 (Reuters) - Canada's main stock index fell on Tuesday as precious metal miners led a retreat that was limited by gains for shares of some energy names.

 The most influential movers on the index included major gold miners Barrick Gold Corp, which fell 1.8 percent to C$20.25, and Goldcorp, which lost 2.2 percent to C$16.36.